Higher Power, The Force, God Part 2

 Seeing how beautiful and hospitable the universe is for life and humans, we see our Higher Power as loving also.
 A flight of imagination took our focus and emphasis on love to the extreme, considering Love Force as the fundamental and unifying theory of the universe.
 It may be a stretch of the imagination, but a fun and interesting one we hope you find enjoyable and inspiring.

 The Music Sanity File has a section just for Higher Power and Love with many wonderful songs to share and enjoy.
 It is one of the most beautiful, touching, and powerful ways we can stir our passions to really feel the love, peace, joy and other emotions that help us be happy.
-We highly recommend making your own music files if you haven’t already.
+We highly recommend making your own music files and adding to them regularly as new songs come out and classics are rediscovered.
 Ours are sorted into files of love, Higher Power, every day, rock, relaxing, inspire, blues, dance, joyous, and best songs to fit our mood and need.

 "Today my birth is fruitful.
 My human life is justified.
 Today I am born into the family of the enlightened ones."
 Shantideva